-Course Name Economic Development Course Number OAVA313 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days FallAB Fri4 Instructor Kenichi Kashiwagi Overview The objective of this lecture is to explain the main theories and approaches of Overview development economics, and to discuss the major issues in economic development in developing countries.
+Course Name Economic Development Course Number OAVA313 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days FallAB Fri4 Instructor Kenichi Kashiwagi Overview The objective of this lecture is to explain the main theories and approaches of 0.01.110 development economics, and to discuss the major issues in economic development in developing countries.
 In particular, it deals with the concept of development, structural change, economic growth, and issues of poverty and inequality, and agricultural development.
-By studying theories and models of economic development, we aim at deepening students' understanding of development economics and to set interesting research questions in the analysis Demonto of economic development in developing countries.
+By studying theories and models of economic development, we aim at deepening students' understanding of development economics and to set interesting research questions in the analysis of economic development in developing countries.
 Remarks Organized by Tsukuba.
+Tromatine .
 Lectures are conducted in English.
-Online(partially face-to-face) Identical to OAA3016 in Inter-disciplinary Foundation Courses of Graduate 0 School of Business Sciences, Humanities and Social Sciences.
-Course Type lectures Relation to Degree The objective of this lecture is to explain the main theories and approaches of Program Competences development economics, and to discuss the major issues in economic development in developing countries.
+Online(Synchronous) Identical to OAA3016 in Inter-disciplinary Foundation Courses of Graduate School of Business Sciences, Humanities and Social Sciences.
+Course Type lectures Relation to Degree The objective of this lecture is to explain the main theories and approaches of Program Competences development economics, and to discuss the major issues in economic development 1 rogram comportences in developing countries.
 In particular, it deals with the concept of development, structural change, economic growth, and issues of poverty and inequality.
-By studying theories and models of economic development, we aim at deepening students' understanding of development economics and to set interesting research questions in the analysis of economic development in developing countries.
+By studying theories and models of economic development, we aim at deepening students' understanding of development economics and to set interesting research questions in the analysis of economic development in developing countries. developing countries.
 1. General-propose competence: Knowledge application, Management, Internationality 2.
-Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Basic knowledge and practical skills in sports, physical education, and health Course Objectives 1.
-To acquire basic management skills and capabilities to analysis issues and (Learning Outcomes) challenges in development economics from broad international perspective.
-2. To utilize knowledge on the economic development with special reference to agricultural sector and rural development.
+Degree program competence: Knowledge, analytical skills, and a sense of mission regarding international affairs and policies and global-scale issues, Basic knowledge and practical skills in sports, physical education, and health Course Objectives To acquire basic management skills and capabilities to analysis issues and (Learning Outcomes) challenges in development economics from broad international perspective.
+(Learning outcomes) To utilize knowledge on the economic development with special reference to agricultural sector and rural development.
 3. To deepen professional knowledge on development economics and challenges of agricultural and rural development.
-Class Schedule (1) Course overview: mechanism of rural poverty; issues of population growth and demographic change; migration; role of agriculture; education and human capital investment; development of non-farm sector for rural development.
-(2) Population growth, demographic transition in the context of mechanism of rural poverty. (i) Hayami, Y. and Y. Godo (2005) "Population Growth and the Constraint of
+Class Schedule (1) Course overview: mechanism of rural poverty; issues of population growth 1.000 001100010 and demographic change; migration; role of agriculture; education and human capital investment; development of non-farm sector for rural development.
+(2) Population growth, demographic transition in the context of mechanism of rural poverty. (i) Hayami, Y. and Y. Godo (2005) "Population Growth and the Constraint of (1) Hayami, i. and i.
+5000 (2005) Fupulation Growth and the Constraint of